ryandeussing/jimhopper/_child-abuse/sexual-abuse-of-boys.md

 Other pages under [Unwanted or Abusive Childhood Experiences](/child-abuse/overview/) and elsewhere on my site also provide information and resources that can be helpful to men dealing with this issue and those who care about them.

-Finally, for many more resources, including free and anonymous online peer support groups, visit [1in6.org](http://www.1in6.org/).
+Finally, for additional resources, including free and anonymous online peer support groups, visit [1in6.org](http://www.1in6.org/).